BIATeam/BIADocs/docs/Features/SWAGGER.md

 ### recommendation
 It is not recommanded to Activate this feature in UAT and Production.
 It can be activate in Integration only for test.

-It is recomanded to configur your Presentation.Api project in Visual Studio to launch the swagger UI at start of debug:
+It is recomanded to configure your Presentation.Api project in Visual Studio to launch the swagger UI at start of debug:
 ![Swagger VS Configuration](../Images/SwaggerVSConfig.png)